-Your agency may use web data services with other agencies or third parties eg, to make performance reporting processes more efficient.
-Their data can be transmitted to your agency using system to system transfers that comply with a web service exchange specification.
+Your agency may use web data services with other agencies or third parties, for example, to make performance reporting processes more efficient.
+Their data can be transmitted to your agency using system-to-system transfers that comply with a web service exchange specification.

 TIPS: when you design or implement new data services, you should always check there are no existing services that can be used or reused to meet the service's requirements.

 Data integration should be based on standards so that services can easily be interchanged by your agency without the end user having to make any amendments on their systems.

 An API is a set of rules and specifications for a software program to follow to facilitate communication across applications.
 Similar to web services, an API's end goal is to facilitate the integration and sharing of information and data.
 APIs are often referred to as the broker between two applications that controls what data can be shared through requests by other parties.
 Representational State Transfer (RESTful) or Simple Object Access Protocol (SOAP) are common APIs.